tomasuxa/PERICLIMv1.0/README.md

 ## PERICLIMv1.0: A model deriving palaeo-air temperatures from thaw depth in past permafrost regions
 PERICLIMv1.0 is a simple modelling scheme that allows to derive palaeo-air temperature characteristics associated with relict periglacial features indicative of the palaeo-active-layer thickness, and thus it is supposed to be used by periglacial geomorphologists interested in reconstructions of Quaternary palaeo-environments.
 It principally builds on an inverse solution of the Stefan equation, which is among the most commonly used analytical tools to estimate the thickness of the active layer.
-This way it deduces thawing-season temperature conditions, which it further converts into annual as well as freezing-season air temperature attributes.
+This way it deduces thawing-season temperature conditions, which it further converts into annual as well as freezing-season air temperature attributes based on the assumed annual air temperature range.

 The package is a supplementary material to the below publication, which details the model, evaluates its performance against modern data, tests its viability to derive palaeo-air temperature characteristics, and discusses its uncertainties and applicability with respect to other palaeo-proxy records and/or model products, and thus the publication is advised to be read carefully before running the code:

 Uxa, T., Křížek, M., and Hrbáček, F.: PERICLIMv1.0: A model deriving palaeo-air temperatures from thaw depth in past permafrost regions, Geosci.
 Model Dev.
-Discuss., in revision, 2020.
+Discuss., accepted, 2021.

 Please cite the paper when using the package.